I am a third generation winemaker.

-I invested in the vineyards from the beginning, knowing that the raw materials must be in an excellent condition in order to achieve what I had in mind for my wines.
+I invested in the vineyards from the beginning, knowing that the raw materials-grapes- must be in an excellent condition in order to achieve what I had in mind for my wines.

-Today my vineyard consists of 210 acres, with many varieties.
+Today my vineyard consists of 21 hectares, with many varieties.

 My colleagues, the people who are with me every step of the way are directly connected with the success of my work.

 Panos is my wingman.
 Panos comes from Greece, but fortunately (for me) he chose to live in Cyprus.
 He completed his Master’s Degree in Oenology at the Technological University, in the Department of Food Technology and he holds a second Master’s from Harokopio University in Athens in Sustainable Development.
 Apart from Cyprus, Panos practiced winemaking in Santorini and Tinos.